LowPowerLab/SPIFlash/README.md

 <br />
 To find your Arduino folder go to File>Preferences in the Arduino IDE.
 <br/>
-See [this tutorial](http://learn.adafruit.com/arduino-tips-tricks-and-techniques/arduino-libraries) on Arduino libraries.
+See [this tutorial](hhttps://www.arduino.cc/en/Guide/Libraries) on installing Arduino libraries.

 ###License
 Copyright (c) 2013 by Felix Rusu <felix@lowpowerlab.com>